mertbagt/XP_Gained/README.md

 # XP Gained

-This is a MUSHclient plugin for the specific MUD, SWmud
+This is a MUSHclient plugin for the specific [MUD](https://en.wikipedia.org/wiki/MUD), SWmud

+This plugin was a request by a fellow player to track xp gains over a one hour period.
+It calculates and displays in a side window the ammount of xp gained from the most recent event that awarded xp (see Prompts below).
+Also, when the timer is turned on (see Alias Commands), it will track the aggregate xp earned for the duration of the one hour timer.

 ## SWmud